 • Owner-level access on both.
 Staff accounts with limited permissions get bounced halfway through the OAuth handshake.

-Open both tabs side by side.
-Printify in one, Shopify admin in the other.
+Open both tabs side by side: Printify in one, Shopify admin in the other.
 The OAuth redirect bounces between them, and a misclick on the wrong tab will dump you back at step one.

 Method 1: Link from Printify (recommended)